adambard/learnxinyminutes-docs/markdown.html.markdown

 *__And this!__*

 <!-- In Github Flavored Markdown, which is used to render markdown files on
-Github, we also have: -->
+Github, we also have strikethrough: -->

 ~~This text is rendered with strikethrough.~~